-Summary: He might be the greatest swordsman in the world – but one man with blade in hand cannot change the arc of history, and killing alone does not bring about victory.
-Instead, Jaune Arc must learn to reason, to doubt, and to know himself – so that the Witch may be outwitted, and the apocalypse she seeks, averted.
+Summary: He might be the greatest swordsman in the world, but one man with blade in hand cannot change the arc of history, and killing alone does not bring about victory.
+Instead, Jaune Arc must resort to cunning and brilliance, just as he must learn that there is a price to salvation – if the Witch is to be defeated, and the apocalypse, averted.

 And then I will rest, and listen to the silence sing to me